chenwenchang/scMetric/README.md

 ## Input

 scMetric takes 7 inputs:
-* X: a scRNA-seq gene expression matrix, cells for rows and genes for columns
+* `X`: a scRNA-seq gene expression matrix, cells for rows and genes for columns
 * label: a vector of factors specifying which group cells belong to,corresponding to rows in X.
 * constraints: weak supervision information, a few pairs of cells and whether they are similar or not
 * numofConstraints: total number of similar and dissimilar pairs the user wants to use